-Everything about Mas Grange Blanche Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairings, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
-If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles
+Learn everything about Mas Grange Blanche Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
+If you want to read about other important wineries and winemakers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Mas Grange Blanche Vineyards, Wines, Winemaking

 Mas Grange Blanche comes from 3 hectares of vines planted in the Chateauneuf du Pape appellation.
 Mas Grange Blanche produces 2 red Chateauneuf du Pape wines.
 They also make wine in the Cotes du Rhone appellation and a Vin de Pays.

 Mas Grange Blanche Chateauneuf du Pape is produced blending 70% Grenache, 20% Syrah and 10% Mourvedre.
 The terroir is pure galets in the les Combes and la Crau vineyards.
 Vinification takes place in traditional concrete vats.
 The wine is aged in a combination of old, used, French oak barrels, tanks and demi-muids for 18 months.

 Mas Grange Blanche la Font de Bessounes is made from a blend of 3 different grape varietals, 70% Grenache, 20% Syrah and 10% Mourvedre.

 The terroir is rock and stones in the les Combes and la Crau vineyards.
 Vinification takes place in traditional concrete vats.
 The wine is aged in a combination of old, used, French oak barrels, tanks and demi-muids for 18 months.

 When to Drink Mas Grange Blanche, Anticipated Maturity, Decanting Time